danjodc/OpenMechanochem/README.md

  H                 0.000  0.000  1.000

 ```
+The pulling points and applied points could be given as
 ```
 PullPoints = [[0.000,  0.000, -1.000],
               [0.000,  0.000,  2.000]]

 AppPoints  = [0,1]
 ```
+Care should be given that the position in pp and ap list corresponds with each other.
+That is first list in pp list is the direction where atom with index as the first element of ap list is pulled to.

 The magnitude of the applied force can be controlled using the pullforce key.
 Note that the force provided should be in atomic units and the pullforce is divided in the two force vectors equally.